YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -FORMAT
 ~~~~~~~~

 Specifies the format of the input file.
-If the format of the input file is not specified, MUPIP LOAD automatically detects the file format (BINARY/ZWR/GO) based on the file header of the input file.
+If the format of the input file is not specified, MUPIP LOAD automatically detects the file format (BINARY/ZWR/GO) based on the file header or (when the header is absent) the key and value information in the file.
 If the format is specified, it must match the actual format of the input file for LOAD to proceed.

 The format codes are: